centria/console/docs/part0.md

 user@melkki.cs.helsinki.fi's password:
 ```

-<div class="note">Note that it's normal for text not to appear when you are inserting your password.</div>
+Note that it's normal for text not to appear when you are inserting your password.

 When connecting to a system for the first time, an error message will be displayed, stating that the server is not yet trusted.
 If you write **yes** to indicate that the server is trusted, its fingerprint will be remembered.
 Even though SSH is encrypted, it is not totally attack proof (as nothing in the internet generally is).
 If you receive this message when using a public internet for example, it could be safer not to establish a connection, since you could be the victim of an attack.